sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_1_input_files.md

 - `ScalingFactor = true/false`: if true, the model will scale the input data to the following units: MWh → GWh, tons → ktons, \$\/MWh → M\$\/GWh, \$\/ton → M\$\/kton

 ## Summary
-In this tutorial, we have seen how to define a system in MACRO by providing the input files in the `system` and `assets` folders.
+In this tutorial, we have seen how to define a system in Macro by providing the input files in the `system` and `assets` folders.
 - Almost all the files except for time series data are JSON files, which allow for a high degree of customization of the system.
 - Time series data are provided in CSV files, where the first column is the time step and the following columns are the time series for each node/asset.
 - Both nodes and assets have a similar structure: